makasim/cestimator/README.md

 It is useful for tracking how many unique time series are flowing through across all metrics, metric name, or broken down by specific labels.

+## Goal

+The goal of this project is to evaluate whether cardinality estimation can provide practical value within VictoriaMetrics and justify its inclusion in the core system (see [proposal](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/10848)).

 ## How it works

 Running: